omeka/classic-enduser/docs/GettingStarted/Feature_List.md

 **Interoperable**

 - Unqualified Dublin Core data, combined with Omeka Classic-generated feeds and OAI-PMH harvestable data, give Omeka Classic sites the ability to share data among different systems and with other Omeka Classic sites.
-The [Dublin Core Extended plugin](../Plugins/DublinCoreExtended.md) adds a full complement of all DCMI elements.
+The [Dublin Core Extended plugin](../Plugins/DublinCoreExtended.md) adds a full complement of all DCMI elements; PBCore and VRA Core add further interoperable metadata fields.
 - Add the [Resource Meta plugin](../Plugins/ResourceMeta.md) to feed your item-level metadata to machine-readable HTML that can be harvested by external indexers.

 **Data sharing**

 - Share your Omeka Classic data through a variety of feeds including Atom, DCMES-XML, JSON, and RSS2.
-With the Dublin Core Extended plugin, RDF output is also available.
+- With the Dublin Core Extended plugin, RDF output is also available.
+- Make your metadata more machine-readable with the Resource Meta or OAI-PMH Repository plugins.
 - Every Omeka Classic site has a REST API enabled which makes your Omeka Classic data discoverable by outside applications.

 **Data migration**

-- Populate an Omeka Classic site by adding items individually or batch adding with data migration and upload tools, such as the [OAI-PMH harvester plugin](../Plugins/OaipmhHarvester.md), [Dropbox plugin](../Plugins/Dropbox.md) for files, and API, CSV, and Zotero importer plugins.
+- Populate an Omeka Classic site by adding items individually or batch adding with data migration and upload tools, such as the [OAI-PMH harvester plugin](../Plugins/OaipmhHarvester.md), [Dropbox plugin](../Plugins/Dropbox.md) for files, and Zotero importer plugins.
+For everything else, import a spreadsheet of formatted data with the CSV Import plugin.
+- Easily move your materials from one Classic site to another with the Omeka API Import tool.

 **Internationalization of Omeka Classic code**

-- Translations available in dozens of languages and anyone may submit new translations.
+- Translations available in dozens of languages - and anyone may submit new translations.

 **Non-Roman character support**